Parkers145/ThreefoldDeployerManual/applicationhowto/umbrel.md

   <details>
       <summary><b>Windows -  Install Terraform</b></summary>

+We Will Be installing Terraform In WSL,

-To install Terraform on Ubuntu using apt, follow these steps:
+To install Terraform on WSL using apt, follow these steps:

 Add the HashiCorp package signing key to your system's keyring by running the following command:
 ```